The Distance Standard Deviation: Properties of the distance standard deviation in one dimension

-The representation of $\V$ given in (\ref{eq:dvartwo}), although more applicable than the expression given in equation (\ref{eq:dvar}), still has the drawback that it is undefined for random vectors with infinite second moments.
+The representation of $\V^2$ given in (\ref{eq:dvartwo}), although more applicable than the expression given in equation (\ref{eq:dvar}), is undefined for random vectors with infinite second moments.
 This problem can be circumvented by considering the representation

 where